eslint/eslint/docs/rules/no-sequences.md

 This rule takes one option, an object, with the following properties:

-* `"allowInParentheses"`: If set to `false`, this rule disallows expression sequences that are explicitly wrapped in parentheses.
-Default value is `true`.
+* `"allowInParentheses"`: If set to `true` (default), this rule allows expression sequences that are explicitly wrapped in parentheses.

 ### allowInParentheses